cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 For the auto-download to work, Cosmovisor expects it to be either a stringified JSON object (with a specific structure defined through documentation), or a URL that will return such JSON.
 The JSON object identifies URLs used to download the new blockchain executable for different platforms (OS and Architecture, e.g. "linux/amd64").
 Such a URL can either return the executable file directly or can return an archive containing the executable and possibly other assets.
-If an archive contains a `bin/pre-upgrade` file, Cosmovisor executes it (and waits for it to finish) before attempting to restart the chain.

 Currently, there is no mechanism that makes Cosmovisor run a command after the upgraded chain has been restarted.